silviot/edx-platform-wiki/Open-edx-sandbox-website.md

 honor@example.com

-Each user is by default enrolled in the demo course as an honor code, verified, and audit student.
+Each user is by default enrolled in the demo course as an honor code student.
-The password for all three of these accounts is "edx".
+The password for this account is "edx".